spectrochempy/spectrochempy/docs/devguide/contributing_docstring.rst

 * numpy.ndarray
 * scipy.sparse.coo_matrix

-If the type is a pandas type, also specify pandas except for Series and
+If the type is a spectrochempy type, also specify spectrochempy except for NDDataset, Coord and CoordSet:
-DataFrame:

-* Series
-* DataFrame
+* NDDataset
-* pandas.Index
+* Coord
-* pandas.Categorical
+* CoordSet
-* pandas.arrays.SparseArray
+* spectrochempy.NDArray

 If the exact type is not relevant, but must be compatible with a NumPy array, array-like can be specified.
 If Any type that can be iterated is